 One of the biggest challenges that property owners of inherited property face when trying to price their property for sale is separating the happy memories from the true value of the house.
 The house might be worth a certain amount on the market but you may have such fond memories of growing up in the house or of happy times in the house that you accidentally use that emotion to increase the price.
 (This is VERY common.)

 A better approach would be to work with a real estate company and find out what they can offer you, and recognize that the price might be lower than you were expecting… not because the house isn’t worth as much but because your wonderful memories have accidentally inflated the price!

 If you inherited the property from a loved one who had lived in the property for many years then you might find out that the property needs some repairs.
 You could choose to do this work yourself and then ask for a higher price but why do that when you could save yourself the time and effort (and what you’d have to pay for equipment, supplies, or a contractor) and instead just ask for less and give a “repair discount”.
 That way you avoid the hassle of the work, and you still come out the same financially.

 An inherited house can be a lot of work so if you’re thinking of selling it, you’re certainly not alone.
 But how do you price an inherited house?
-These tips will guide you on how to price your inherited home in Riverside County for sale.
+These tips will guide you on how to price your inherited home in Southern California for sale.